 Rules are not meant to be constraints; rather, they help you operate within the boundaries of strengths which often lead to favorable outcomes.
 When managing conflict among co-workers, it helps to have a set of standards that everyone adheres to.

-It’s not just this; rules provide a sense of security and and an assurance of fairness, something that is very much a contradiction to conflict in the first place.
+It’s not just this; rules also provide a sense of security and assurance of fairness, something that is contradictory to the conflict in the first place.

 3. Invest in Your Communication and Listening Skills

-Your excellent communication and listening skills will enable you to step away from the societal norms, break away from patterns that pigeonhole your decision-making skills, and open you up to different perspectives so that you can identify cues for repairing strained relationships.
+Your excellent communication and listening skills will enable you to step away from the societal norms and break away from patterns that pigeonhole your decision-making skills.
+It will also open you up to different perspectives so that you can identify cues for repairing strained relationships.

 4. Hold Face-To-Face Meetings

 Whenever you can, always aim for a face-to-face meeting.
-It is challenging to convey emotions in emails because the effect of nonverbal communication is lost behind computer screens and mobile phones.
+It is challenging to convey emotions through emails because the effect of nonverbal communication is lost behind computer screens and mobile phones.

 5. Avoid Personal Attacks

-While there could be intense emotional response to not being heard, it is important that personal attacks be discouraged and refrained from during the process of conflict resolution.
+While there could be intense emotional response to not being heard, it is important to discourage personal attacks during the process of conflict resolution.
 Rather than result to ad hominem attacks, you should adopt a better way to communicate your feelings.

-I-messages not only caters to your emotional needs, it encourages you to take responsibility by acknowledging how your actions could have contributed to the breakdown in the relationship.
+The use of I-messages not only caters to your emotional needs, but it also encourages you to take responsibility by acknowledging how your actions could have contributed to the breakdown in the relationship.